Keurydl/Keurydl/README.md

 ## <picture><img src = "https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width = 30px></picture> About me:
 <picture> <img align="right" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" width = 200px></picture><br>

 -  🧑‍💻 :I am a software developer with knowledge of different technologies.
-Some of that knowledge is: C, Java, Python, HTML, CSS,Javascript and databases.
+Some of that knowledge is: Java, Python, HTML, CSS,Javascript and databases.
 My goal is to continue learning and constantly improving my skills in application development and problem solving.

 ## 📱Connect with me on:
 <br>